Netanyahu, challenger: 2 front-runners in Israel elections

-JERUSALEM (AP) — Israel’s long-serving Prime Minister Benjamin Netanyahu is the favorite to win Israel’s general election this week but he faces serious corruption charges and a stiff challenge from a former military chief, Benny Gantz, who has positioned himself as the country’s savior.
+JERUSALEM (AP) — Israel’s long-serving Prime Minister Benjamin Netanyahu is the favorite to win Israel’s general election on Tuesday but he faces serious corruption charges and a stiff challenge from a former military chief, Benny Gantz, who has positioned himself as the country’s savior.

-The campaigning has heated up ahead of Tuesday’s balloting and major polls show the two front-runners neck and neck.
+The campaigning has heated up ahead of Tuesday’s balloting and Gantz’s Blue and White party has inched ahead of Netanyahu’s Likud in polls.

 Here’s a closer look at two men vying for the job: